dask/dask/docs/source/shared.rst

    :align: right
    :alt: Embarassingly parallel dask flow

-To keep the memory footprint small we choose to keep ready-to-run tasks in a LIFO stack such that the most recently made available tasks get priority.
-This encourages chains of related tasks to complete before starting new chains.
+To keep the memory footprint small, we choose to keep ready-to-run tasks in a LIFO stack such that the most recently made available tasks get priority.
+This encourages the completion of chains of related tasks before new chains are started.
-This is also queryable in constant time.
-Read more about our :doc:`scheduling policy <scheduling-policy>`.
+This can also be queried in constant time.

+More info: :doc:`scheduling policy <scheduling-policy>`.

 Performance